 These recommendations were developed in collaboration with the Child Health and Wellbeing Network.
+The core20 PLUS 5 principles and priorities underpin these recommendations.

 We will work in partnership on emotional wellbeing and mental health with public health, schools and children's services, continuing to roll out and expand the Mental Health Support Teams (MHST) in Schools across NENC.
 Models of care will be based on the iThrive model.